Installing a Tractile Roof

 The maximum rows in a manifold depends on roof pitch.

-The heat controller starts when roof temperature is higher than the tank temperature.
+The pump controller starts when roof temperature is higher than the tank temperature.

 Performance is impacted by tank size, the number of tiles connected along with weather conditions and household consumption patterns.